Minimuino/thumbstick-deadzones/README.md

 ![thumbstick graph - axial][dz_axial_gray]

 This deadzone type causes kind of a "snap to grid" effect, very uncomfortable for 3D environments.
-On the demo, try to perform a slow circular movement, and you will notice this issue.
+At the demo, try to perform a slow circular movement, and you will notice this issue.
 So here is the next step: radial deadzone:

 ![thumbstick graph - radial][dz_radial_gray]